wangqijun/CPDV2.5-deployment-in-GCP-with-Terraform/README.md

        echo "" | ssh-keygen -t rsa -N ""

-5 Copy "ssh-copy-id.sh" to bastion node and run it to copy public key to all the other nodes:
+5 Go to 'Scripts' folder and run "ssh-copy-id.sh" to copy public key to all the other nodes:

       bash -x ssh-copy-id.sh